We are one of the world's oldest police forces. We were the

 We were the first police force in the country to use dogs.

-On 18 November 1987, a fire broke out at King's Cross station.
+In November 1987, a fire broke out at King's Cross.

 The 1999 crash at Ladbroke Grove Junction resulted in 31 deaths.

 On 7 July 2005, suicide bombers struck London's transport network.

 Content originally provided by British Transport Police History

 or text 61016